-The drugs used are a class of synthetic gonadotrophin-releasing hormone (GnRH) analogues.
-By acting on the pituitary gland, these puberty blockers prevent the release of chemical signals which stimulate the production of estrogen and testosterone, halting the changes of puberty caused by these sex hormones.
+Puberty blockers are a class of synthetic gonadotrophin-releasing hormone (GnRH) analogues.
+By acting on the pituitary gland, these drugs prevent the release of chemical signals which stimulate the production of estrogen and testosterone, halting the changes of puberty caused by these sex hormones.

 The claimed therapeutic benefit is to allow more time for children to consider whether they want to continue transitioning via cross-sex hormones and surgery, without the stress of ongoing unwanted pubertal development.
 Those who choose not to transition can stop taking blockers, and it is claimed that their original puberty will resume and progress normally.
-The drugs are claimed to be effective, safe and fully reversible.
+It was claimed that the drugs are effective, safe and fully reversible.

 GnRH analogues were first licensed for use as end-stage prostate cancer drugs in 1985 and are still in widespread use today.
+They are also prescribed to chemically castrate sex offenders in Broadmoor.
 They have since been used in other indications and are most recently being used ‘off-label’ to delay puberty in children with gender dysphoria.
 They are also used by transgender adults on cross-sex hormone therapy to suppress the production of their natural sex hormones.

 In the US, a GnRH analogue drug with the tradename Lupron was licensed in 1993 for use in children with precocious puberty.
 It was also commonly used off-label to help children who needed to grow taller.
 There is now a growing number of women who used Lupron in childhood who are reporting serious issues with bone and blood disorders and joint problems in adulthood.
 This information is reviewed here.